* India declines to remove cap on FII investment in govt debt

 Settlement of India’s locally-issued government bonds via Euroclear would have removed any regulatory barriers for foreign investors to invest in Asia’s third-largest economy.

-"We are not yet ready to join the Euroclear due to its tough conditions,"the first official said, without giving details.
+“We are not yet ready to join the Euroclear due to its tough conditions, on which the next government can take a decision,” the first source said, without giving details.

 Talks with Euroclear got a boost after the International Finance Corporation, the World Bank’s private-sector arm, issued the first tranche of a $1 billion global offering of rupee-linked bonds last year that would be accessible via Euroclear.

-Officials said Euroclear would have to open an account within India, a prerequisite for settling the bonds and would need a raft of regulatory changes in India. ($1 = 60.8750 Indian rupees) (Additional reporting by Swati Bhat in Mumbai; Editing by Douglas Busvine & Kim Coghill/Simon Cameron-Moore)
+Officials said Euroclear would have to open an account within India, a prerequisite for settling the bonds and would need a raft of regulatory changes in India. ($1 = 60.8750 Indian rupees) (Reporting by Manoj Kumar; Editing by Douglas Busvine & Kim Coghill)